European shares slide for fifth straight day on growth worries

 Longer-term U.S. Treasury yields shot higher in Asia, as bonds globally were sideswiped by a headlong rout in the UK gilts market amid fears pension funds were being forced into fire sales of assets.

-The Bank of England on Tuesday announced a move to purchase inflation-linked debt until the end of this week, to stem a collapse in Britain's 2.1 trillion pound ($2.31 trillion) government bond market.
-London's FTSE 100 index .FTSE slipped 0.9%.
+The Bank of England (BoE) on Tuesday announced a move to purchase inflation-linked debt until the end of this week, to stem a collapse in Britain's 2.1 trillion pound ($2.31 trillion) government bond market.
+London's FTSE 100 index .FTSE slipped 0.5%.

+Adding to woes, data showed Britain's unemployment rate fell to its lowest since 1974 at 3.5% in the three months to August, driven by a record jump in the number of people leaving the labour market, which the BoE is worried will fuel inflation pressures.

+"This could embolden the Bank of England to maintain its own aggressive hiking policy...complicating an overall outlook where the economy is still expected to hit recessionary levels sooner rather than later," said Richard Hunter, head of markets at interactive investor.

+"The most important part of earnings season will be the forward guidance from companies rather than the earnings themselves," said Edward Park, chief investment officer at Brooks Macdonald Asset Management in London.

+"Particularly, attention will be paid to some of the industrial bellwethers to gauge whether economic growth momentum in their view is starting to slow," Park said.

-All the STOXX 600's sectoral indexes declined in early trading, with miners .SXPP and oil and gas .SXEP down 1.8% and 1.4%, respectively, as commodity prices fell on demand worries due to a flare-up in China COVID-19 cases.
+Miners .SXPP as well as oil and gas .SXEP sectors declined 1.8% each, as commodity prices fell on demand concerns due to a flare-up in China's COVID-19 cases.

-China vowed to stick to its zero-COVID policy, with Shanghai and other big Chinese cities, including Shenzhen and Xian, having ramped up testing for COVID-19 as infections ticked up after a week-long holiday.

-Among the big movers, Givaudan GIVN.S slid 5.8% after the Swiss fragrance and flavour maker said it was on track to implement price increases to offset higher input costs.
+Among the big movers, Givaudan GIVN.S slid 6.1% after the Swiss fragrance and flavour maker reported its third-quarter results, missing expectations on top-line growth.

+Brenntag SE BNRGn.DE dipped 4.3% after Stifel cut its price target on the German chemical company's stock.

+Var Energi VAR.OL slumped 8.8% after the Norwegian oil firm revised its full-year guidance downwards.

 (Reporting by Devik Jain in Bengaluru)